 3. Working Connections Child Care Redu - Funding for the Working Connections Child Care (WCCC) program is reduced.
 The WCCC provides subsidized child care to Temporary Assistance for Needy Families (TANF) clients, and other working families up to 200 percent of the federal poverty level.
-With this funding reduction, the number of families entering the program each month will be limited to 2,500, with the lowest income, including TANF clients, being the first priority.
+With this funding reduction, the number of families entering the program each month will be limited to the lowest income, including TANF clients, being the first priority.
+In addition, the department shall implement the 12 month authorization for certain families receiving child care benefits through WCCC pursuant to Engrossed Second Substitute House Bill No. 3141.